nushosilayer8/writeups/crossctf-quals2018/CYOA/README.md

 ## Interpreting the hints

 Consider the hint above, urea is one component of urine, with chemical formula CO(NH2)2 -> C1O2N2H4, which corresponds to the coordinates(01 01 02) and the score(04).
-With this in mind we check all the other 19 hints and get all the chemical formula.
+With this in mind we check all the other 19 hints and get all the [chemicals](./CYOA%20chemicals.txt).

 The scribbles in the wall are also unique, ranging from 0 to 19, which suggests the chemicals can be sorted.